 2020 Sales and Charters

-Marcon International is pleased to report eight barges, nine vessels and a pair of winches sold to date this year, which brings us to 1,512 sale or charter transactions successfully completed since 1981.
+Marcon International is pleased to report nine barges, 12 vessels and a pair of winches sold or chartered to date this year, which brings us to 1,516 sale or charter transactions successfully completed since 1981.

 McAllister Towing and Transportation Company of New York have sold their twin screw tug "Barbara McAllister" (ex- Bouchard Boys, T.J.
 Sheridan, T.M.
 1, Ocean Star) to Mar-K Towing in Florida.
 Measuring 104.6' loa x 36.3' beam, the tug was built in 1969 at Halter Marine, LA.
 The unit is powered by twin EMD 16-645E2 creating a total of 3,900BHP and is fitted with an Intercon single drum 200 winch.
 The buyer intends to remove the upper pilothouse and use as a shipdocking tug.
 Marcon was the sole brokers in the transaction.